ukaea/ReMKiT1D-Workshop-2024/README.md

 ![](images/container_vscode_extensions.png "Extensions menu in the running remkit1d-workshop container")

-7. The Extensions menu will display multiple collapsible sections, including `LOCAL-INSTALLED` and `CONTAINER REMKIT1D-WORKSHOP`.
+7. The Extensions menu will display multiple collapsible sections, including `LOCAL-INSTALLED` and `CONTAINER REMKIT1D-WORKSHOP` (might have a slightly different name depending on your system).

 Make sure that the Python and Jupyter extensions are installed in the container.
-They should be present as in the below image
+They should be present as in the below image (you might need to move the collapsible sections around, and the container section will most likely be thin)

 ![](images/container_vscode_extensions_required.png "Extensions installed in the container")

+If you cannot see the extensions try searching the Extensions Marketplace (the search bar at the top of the Extensions menu).
+You can find the Python and Jupyter extensions there.
+To see which extensions are installed again simply clear this search bar.

 ### Testing the environment